ecr007/English-World/Phrases-Vocabulary/L.md

 Like: (verb) To have a positive feeling toward someone or something.
 Past Tense: Liked | Past Participle: Liked | E.g: She liked the new song on the radio.

 Live: (verb) To exist and have life.
 Past Tense: Lived | Past Participle: Lived | I have lived in this city for ten years.

+Leash: (noun)

+Littering: (noun)

+Liability: (noun) refers to the legal responsibility or obligation an individual or entity has to compensate for any loss, damage, or financial debts arising from their actions or conduct.